-John Heartfield, “Adolf, the Übermensch - swallows gold and talks garbage”, 1932
+John Heartfield, ‘Adolf, the Übermensch: Swallows gold and talks garbage,’ 1932.

-But ultimately, this discussion dates back to the political-philosophical and ethical debate on the validity of rhetoric (as a school of persuasion, seduction and propaganda) versus logic/dialectics (as a school of finding the truth through sound reasoning) that, in Western culture, had first been articulated by Plato.
+But ultimately, this discussion dates back to the political-philosophical and ethical debate on the validity of rhetoric (as a school of persuasion, seduction and propaganda) versus logic/dialectics (as a school of finding the truth through sound reasoning) that, in Western culture, was first articulated by Plato.
 In the Phaedrus, he concludes that rhetoric can only be justified when it is firmly based on dialectics; when, in other words, it helps to make a logically sound argument more persuasive.
-Since Plato articulated this position in the historical period of the decline of Athenian democracy, it has gained new relevance in the present times of globally surging fascist populisms.
+Since Plato articulated this position in the period of the decline of Athenian democracy, it has gained new relevance in the present day of globally surging fascist populisms.

 The dispute between dialectics and rhetoric is now being re-enacted as a dispute between analytical philosophy (which continues the position of logic being the only valid form of argumentation) versus continental philosophy and critical theory (which, in its deconstructionist and social-constructivist schools, has rhetoric and subjective epistemology as its foundations).
-This extends into an opposition of scientific research paper publishing versus popular - and populist - visual culture and social media publishing.
+This extends into an opposition of scientific research paper publishing versus popular—and populist—visual culture and social media publishing.

 This opposition is most clearly visible in the current societal debate on the Covid-19 pandemic.
-The (often “Alt Right”-affiliated) Covid-19 “skeptics” alternatively claim that the virus is not real, that its harmfulness is being exaggerated, that it can be better fought with alternative remedies, and that both quarantine measures and vaccinations are the product of a global conspiracy.
-Since rational scientific method and logical argumentation seem to be the only way of countering these positions, with rhetoric being - along the lines of Plato - used to support them, the Covid-19 crisis forced continental philosophy and critical theory to either align themselves with analytical and scientific discourse, or to side - like (Agamben) - with the “skeptic” camp and thereby cast doubt on its soundness.
+The (often Alt Right-affiliated) Covid-19 ‘sceptics’ alternatively claim that the virus is not real, that its harmfulness is being exaggerated, that it can be better fought with alternative remedies, and that both quarantine measures and vaccinations are the product of a global conspiracy.
+Since rational scientific method and logical argumentation seem to be the only way of countering these positions, with rhetoric being—along the lines of Plato—used to support them, the Covid-19 crisis forced continental philosophy and critical theory to either align themselves with analytical and scientific discourse, or to side—like (Agamben)—with the ‘sceptic’ camp and thereby cast doubt on its soundness.

-The corresponding question for artists, designers, cultural workers, respectively producers of popular visual culture would be: Am I just supposed to create “good” propaganda for knowledge and discourses in whose development I wasn’t involved (but which were created among others by virologists and policymakers) in order to amplify, in line with Plato, a given, sound logical argument with persuasive visual rhetoric?
+The corresponding question for artists, designers, cultural workers, producers of popular visual culture would be: am I just supposed to create ‘good’ propaganda for knowledge and discourses in whose development I wasn’t involved (but which were created by, among others, virologists and policymakers) in order to amplify, in line with Plato, a given, sound logical argument with persuasive visual rhetoric?
 Does urgency, and urgent publishing, exhaust itself in that, and thus ultimately boil down to illustration?
-Will the art schools that educate these visual culture workers and publishers just play their due role in the Dutch higher vocational education (“HBO”) system where they are supposed to (merely) receive research knowledge from traditional universities and put it into practice, but be involved in developing research knowledge themselves?
+Will the art schools that educate these visual culture workers and publishers just play their due role in the Dutch higher vocational education (“HBO”) system, where they are supposed to (merely) receive research knowledge from traditional universities and put it into practice, but instead be involved in developing research knowledge themselves?

-rephrasing the issue
+rephrasing urgent publishing

-To get out of this impasse, and out of being stuck in repeating Plato’s argument, it might help to flip the question of what urgent publishing is: If urgent publishing differs from publishing in general, there must also be non-urgent publishing.
+To get out of this impasse, and out of being stuck in repeating Plato’s argument, it might help to flip the question of what urgent publishing is: if urgent publishing differs from publishing in general, there must also be non-urgent publishing.
 But what would be examples and a working definition of non-urgent publishing?
 And could we use its characteristics to define urgent publishing ex negativo?